alielw/APS-NGS-day1-PM/README.md

         Genomes/Load Genome from File

-* Load the BAM files into IGV
+* Load the BAM file into IGV

         File/Load from File